International Video Production Competition – 2021 Edition “New beginning. New vision. New city.”

 OTHER IMPORTANT INFORMATION

 - The contest is open to young people of two age groups: 14-17 years old and 18-21 years old.
-They must be of the required age when they deposit their videos as part of the program, and they have until the deadline to do so, i.e. 15 March 2019.
-The OWHC may request proof of identity from local award-winners.
+They must be of the required age when they submit their video to the local competition.
+Thus, when registering, make sure they register in the correct group age in case, for example, one of them has 17 and is about to turn 18.
+The OWHC may request proof of identity from local award winners.

 - Teams of young people are accepted.